-Article 9 of Directive 64/432/EEC provides that a Member State - which has a compulsory national control programme for one of the contagious diseases listed in Annex E (II) to that Directive - may submit its programme to the Commission for approval.
+Moreover, Article 9 of Directive 64/432/EEC provides that a Member State, which has a compulsory national control programme for one of the contagious diseases listed in Annex E(II) to that Directive, may submit its programme to the Commission for approval.
 That Article also provides for the definition of the additional guarantees which may be required in intra-Union trade.

-Article 10 of Directive 64/432/EEC provides that where a Member State considers that its territory or part thereof is free from one of the diseases listed in Annex E (II) to that Directive, it is to present appropriate supporting documentation to the Commission.
-The same article also provides for the definition of the additional guarantees which may be required in intra-Union trade.
+Article 10 of Directive 64/432/EEC provides that where a Member State considers that its territory or part thereof is free from one of the diseases listed in Annex E(II) to that Directive, it is to present appropriate supporting documentation to the Commission.
+That Article also provides for the definition of the additional guarantees which may be required in intra-Union trade.

-- Traceability is also a key component of animal health control.
-Animals must be appropriately identified to ensure that when animals are presented for dispatch to another Member State, they can be subsequently accounted for on arrival at the place of destination.
+- Traceability is a key component of animal health control.
+Hence animals must be appropriately identified to ensure that when animals are presented for dispatch to another Member State, they can be subsequently accounted for on arrival at the place of destination.

 - The Directive provides also for a harmonised health certificate in which, prior to dispatch, an official veterinarian attests that the animals fulfil all the requirements for intra-Union trade.
 This accompanies the animal and the movement must be recorded in TRACES.
 If assembly centres are involved, additional veterinary certification is required.

-The TRACES tracking system provides an important tool to ensure compliance because it allows the receiving Member State to verify that the consignment arriving at the destination corresponds to that specified in the original health certificate accompanying the animals from the Member State of origin
+The TRACES tracking system provides an important tool to ensure compliance because it allows the receiving Member State to verify that the consignment arriving at the destination corresponds to that specified in the original accompanying health certificate from the Member State of origin.

-The following rules must be respected before bovine animals can be imported into the EU:
+The following rules must be respected before porcine animals can be imported into the EU:

-- Directive 2004/68/EC describes the animal health principles on which importation is based, and the requirements to be fulfilled by a non-EU country to be authorised to export bovine animals.
-The most important aspects are:
+- Directive 2004/68/EC describes the animal health principles on which importation is based, and the requirements to be fulfilled by a non-EU country to be authorised to export ovine and caprine animals into the EU.
+Some important aspects are:

 - the health status of livestock, of other domestic animals and wildlife